-Overview of the Estonian fisheries and aquaculture sector
+Overview of the Estonian fisheries and aquaculture sector (Currently under review)

 The Baltic Sea fishery is subdivided into the open sea fishery using trawlers, and the coastal fishery.
 There are about 50 vessels in the Baltic Sea fishery which employ some 500 fishers.
 Fishing quotas in the coastal fishery are about one third of the total Baltic Sea quotas and the gear commonly used is passive, comprising different kinds of trap and gill nets.
 The bulk of the catches comprises sprat and herring, but small amounts of cod, smelt and flounder are caught as well.
 Sprat and herring are landed mainly at Estonian ports where the catch is sold to fish freezing or processing companies.

 There are about 600 vessels in the coastal fishing fleet and the sector provides employment to some 2,500 fishers, however fishing is only a part-time occupation for most of them.
 The total catch in the Baltic Sea in 2013 was 55,560 tonnes with sprat followed by herring making up most of the volume.
 The freshwater fishery amounted to 2,850 tonnes in 2013 and is essentially from two sites, the Lakes Peipsi and Vortsjärv.
 Bream, pike and pike perch are the most important species in volume terms, while eel is the most valuable.
 About 420 fishers are employed in the inland fishery sector, most of them part time.
 The vessels used are less than 12 m in length and number about 300.
 The gear used in for lake fishing is mostly passive, such as fyke nets and gill nets, but Danish seines are also used in the summer months.